EdenWise/hjcrc/HJCSICextra.md

 In fear of them, the ancestors of the Hebrews underwrote[^def-unwt] them.
 To protect themselves from community retribution, they kept this knowledge silent---even from the narcissistic men.
 The effects of the underwriting, over time, were very rewarding for the underwriters.
-Their personal safety grew as the narcissistic men became more spoiled and immobile in their thinking.
+As the narcissistic men became more spoiled and immobile in their thinking, their personal safety grew.
 Dominions were created.
-The underwriting spread and people became selfish---it was a profitable age for many.
+The underwriting spread and it was a profitable age for many.
+They became addicted to the rewards.
-*This age started the political left.*
+*This started the political left.*
 Underwriting though, done silently, has the horrible effects on civilization.
 Chiefly, it creates the feeling to those outside the underwriting of being excluded.
 People began fighting for inclusion.